Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Second C file is 1-strncat.c, it concatenates two strings but it will use at most n bytes from the second string.

 - Third C file is 2-strncpy.c, it copies a string.

+- Fourth C file is 3-strcmp.c, it compares two strings.